stiofanEimeid/the-online-cookbook/README.md

 ### Libraries

 - [Bootstrap](https://www.bootstrapcdn.com/)
-    - The project uses **Bootstrap** to simplify the structure of the website and make the website responsive easily.
+    - The project uses **Bootstrap** to simplify the structure of the website and make the website responsive.
 - [CompressJpeg](https://compressjpeg.com/)
     - **Compress Jpeg** was used to compress website images.
 - [Dynamic Dummy Image Generator](https://dummyimage.com/)
-    - **Dynamic Dummy Image Generator** it was used to generate reference images for the colour scheme section above.
+    - **Dynamic Dummy Image Generator** was used to generate reference images for the colour scheme section above.
 - [FontAwesome](https://fontawesome.com/)
     - **FontAwesome** was used to provide icons for the side-navigation bar.
 - [GoogleFonts](https://fonts.google.com/)
-    - The Lobster and Nunito fonts found on **GoogleFonts** were used for this project.
+    - The Lobster and Nunito fonts were found on **GoogleFonts**.
 - [Favicon Generator](https://www.favicon-generator.org/)
-    - **Favicon Generator** was used to generate this websites favicon
+    - **Favicon Generator** was used to generate this website's favicon
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
     - The **Flask** framework was used to design this project.
 - [Flask-Bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/)
     - **Flask-bcrypt** was used for encryption of passwords in this project.
 - [Gravit](https://gravit.io/)
-    - **Gravit** was used to design this projects SVGs.
+    - **Gravit** was used to design this project's SVGs.
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.
 - [ObjectId](https://api.mongodb.com/python/current/api/bson/objectid.html)
-    - The ObjectId module was used to read objectIds of documents retrieved from MongoDB in python.
+    - The ObjectId module was used to read ObjectIds of documents retrieved from MongoDB in python.
 - [PyMongo](https://api.mongodb.com/python/current/)
-    The PyMongo package was used to communicate with the Mongo DB database.
+    The PyMongo package was used to communicate with the MongoDB database.

 ## Testing